WangHaiYang874/stokes2d/docs/class_design.md

 # pipe

 This class primarily needs the following functionalities
-1. provide criterion for connecting with other pipes. this would pass to a separate graph object.
-2. solve several `linear_independent` stokes equations (#=number of inlets and outlets - 1)
+1. draw stuff.
+   2. prebuild the velocity field.
+2. solve.
    1. for those solvers: the flux difference is already given
    2. build the pressure drop matrix.
-3. vector field and etc.
-4. building the geometry with panels that satisfy certain rules.
-   1. legendre coefficients
-   2. max_distance
-   3. maybe build double geometry, to have a better quadrature rules near the boundary.
-5. building the graph with all the solved data.
-6. building the velocity field, the data of velocity and vorticity.
+   3. several `linear_independent` stokes equations (#=number of inlets and outlets - 1)
+3. connection.

 # curve

-1. build the geometry up to certain creterion
+1. geometric data
+2. capability of providing a refined quad rule for each panel.
+3. velocity boundary conditions.

 # graph
+todo

 #### attribute